|

 INTRODUCTION

-For your laser disc game playing enjoyment, here is a PC port of the Dragon's Lair 2 ROM.
-The DL2 ROM was already 8088 based; the same as your modern day PC.
-Some (actually, a lot) changes have been made to the DL2 ROM to enable it to work on a modern PC.
-You can read a little about these below...PARTS NEEDED
+For your laserdisc game playing enjoyment, here is a PC port of the Dragon's Lair 2 ROM.
+The original DL2 ROM is 8088 based.
+Some (actually, a lot of) changes have been made to the DL2 ROM to enable it to work on a PC.
+You can read a little about these changes below.

 DOWNLOAD DL2CONV.ZIP NOW!
 (396k)